Facebook pixel Latest News | Pepperdine School of Public Policy Skip to main content

 Leadership is the art of influencing and encouraging others to help move an organization, community, or nation to a better place.
 The "better place" can be defined in terms of economics, environment, equality, or any set of values or principles.
 Leaders can never lead by themselves; rather, they must convince others to help them achieve their goals.

-Note: Some of these webinars have already taken place, but were recorded.
-In those cases the recordings are linked.
+Note: These webinars have already taken place, but were recorded.

 Davenport Institute and ELGL Webinar Series: Connectivity and COVID-19: A Year Later